Private Medical Insurance

-The Q score is the rating we give each member who uses MyHealthCounts.
-Imagine a queue of 100 people who are exactly the same age, gender and race as your client.
+The Q score is the rating given to each member who uses MyHealthCounts.
+Imagine a queue of 100 people who are exactly the same age and gender as your client.
 The first person in the queue needs medical attention straight away, and the person at the number 100 is enjoying optimum health.
 Your client’s Q score will tell them whereabouts in the queue they’d stand today according to their current health and lifestyle choices.

 - How MyHealthCounts benefits your clients

 MyHealthCounts helps your clients to understand their current state of health and how they can improve it.
-Based on their current health, we will recommend a 12-week programme that provides useful hints and tips on how they could improve their health - which in turn could lead to an improved Q score and ultimately give them up to a 15% discount on their renewal premium.
+Based on their current health, they will receive a 12-week programme that provides useful hints and tips on how they could improve their health - which in turn could lead to an improved Q score.

 - What’s involved in the 12-week programmes